 The Hon.
-John Bristol MP was appointed as the Minister for Technology in May 2018.
+John Bristol MP was appointed as the Minister for Technology in [month and year].
 He is also the Minister for Parks and Forests.

 The Minister for Technology is responsible for promoting the development of the technology sector in Victoria.
 The Minister also manages the provision of technology services to the Government.